MathewHDYT/MathewHDYT/README.md

 ### Hi there, I'm Matteo - aka [MathewHDYT][gamedevelopment] 👋

 ## 👦 I'm a Student and Game Developer
-- 🔬 I’m currently learning GDScript
+- 🔬 I’m currently learning Rust
 - 👯 I’m looking to collaborate with other people
-- 🥅 2022 Goals: Learn more about GDScript and game development with Godot
+- 🥅 2023 Goals: Learn more about Rust
 - 📚 I'm also an active User on [StackOverflow][website]
 - 🎮 I'm also an active User on [Itch.io][gamedevelopment]